pipe-cool/nifi-xlsxReader-bundle/README.en.md

 # NiFi Custom Processor - nifi-xlsxReader-bundle
 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](https://github.com/pipe-cool/nifi-xlsxReader-bundle/blob/main/README.md)

-This custom processor for Apache NiFi, called `nifi-xlsxReader-bundle`, has been developed to allow reading Excel files in XLSX format and converting the read content into a `FlowFile` that can be used in the NiFi workflow.
+This custom processor for Apache NiFi, called `nifi-xlsxReader-bundle`, has been developed to allow reading Excel files in XLSX format and converting the read content into a `JSON` that can be used in the NiFi workflow.

 ## Processor Details